-The suggested strategy for 2023/2024 is set out below and is based upon the Director of Finance' views on interest rates, supplemented with leading market forecasts and other financial data available and advice provided by the Council's treasury adviser, Link Asset Services.
+The suggested strategy for 2024/2025 is set out below and is based upon the Director of Finance' views on interest rates, supplemented with leading market forecasts and other financial data available and advice provided by the Council's treasury adviser, Link Asset Services.

 In December 2021 CIPFA issued a revised Treasury Management Code of Practice and Cross-Sectoral Guidance Notes, and a revised Prudential Code.
 In February 2018 DLUHC revised their Guidance on Local Government Investments and also their Statutory Guidance on Minimum Revenue Provision.
 A particular focus of these revised codes is how to deal with local authority investments which are non-treasury type investments e.g. by investing in a property portfolio in order to generate income for the authority at a higher level than can be attained by vanilla treasury investments.
-This report deals solely with financial investments managed by the Council's Treasury Management function.
-Non-treasury investments are covered in the Capital Strategy which was approved by Council in November 2022.
+This report deals solely with financial investments are covered in the Capital Strategy which was approved by Council in November 2023.
 This ensures the separation of the core treasury function where investments are made under security, liquidity and yield principles, and non-treasury commercial and strategic investments.